WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 **The Random Model**

-What about a model that doesn’t predict anything at all, but just returns random answers?
+What about a model that doesn't predict anything at all, but just returns random answers?

 ``` r